JadeAnt/Comparison-of-Music-Genre-Classification-Techniques/README.md

 Its advised when running this notebook in Google Colab to select Runtime -> Change Runtime Type and under Hardware accelerator select CPU or T4 GPU.
 A GPU is recommended for a faster experience running this notebook.

 ## Dataset
-For this project we utilized the GTZAN Dataset
+For this project we utilized the GTZAN Dataset, a dataset commonly used for music genre classification tasks within machine learning

+## Results
+You can view the confusion matrix, train and validation loss graphs, and model designs used for our project experiment within the notebook